 There's been so many times where I was trying to communicate with a taxi driver or a tour guide and as soon as they realized I didn't speak their language they whipped out their phone and we had the entire conversation over the voice feature of Google translate.
 It's not perfect but it'll definitely get the message across in a pinch.

 I think this is by far the coolest feature of the app.
 It's great for reading menus, books or really anything!
-If you want into a tiny noodle shop in Asia and the entire menu is in a language you can't read (trust me ... these are usually the yummiest places to eat at) then how are you going to know what to order?
+If you walk into a tiny noodle shop in Asia and the entire menu is in a language you can't read (trust me ... these are usually the yummiest places to eat at) then how are you going to know what to order?
 Google camera to the rescue.

 All you need to do is click the camera button, allow the app to access your camera and hold your camera up to whatever you're trying to read.
 It will instantly turn the text into English for you.
 I mean, check this out and tell me it's not cool!

 Not only will your ILP group be grateful (and probably download the app right after they see you using it), but the locals will love it too!
 Talk about being able to connect with the locals on a whole new level.

 Google Translate is one of the many reasons why bringing your iPhone is a good idea (just make sure you have your phone prepped for the international trip).
-Other good reasons would include: Facebook, Instagram (why don't you give the ILP Instagram a follow), Maps, texting, e-books and games --you know for those long plane or train rides.
+Other good reasons would include: Facebook, Instagram (why don't you give the ILP Instagram a follow), Maps, texting, and games — you know for those long plane or train rides.